 All Verified Track students who graduate their course on edX get a certificate of completion from the institution which created the course.
 It goes without saying that a certificate from Harvard, MIT or IBM is often worth the extra spend in case you might want to feature it on your LinkedIn profile or CV.

-In order to get your certificate of completion, you must first pass a graded assignment which tests you on the knowledge acquired throughout the online course.
+In order to get your certificate of completion, you must first pass a graded assignment that tests you on the knowledge acquired throughout the online course.
 There is a reason why traditional universities are often centered around graded assessments.
 Grades can be measured objectively and they give students concrete goals to work towards.
 Without a graded assessment, it’s difficult for a potential employer to take a completed online course seriously, as the student has no real evidence of mastering the material taught during the course.
 Non-paying students don’t get access to graded assessments, which is a bit of a shame as the quizzes and assessments on edX courses are some of the best out there.
 They are detailed, easy to navigate, and they help solidify the knowledge gained throughout a course.

 Unlimited course access

-This is perhaps one of the biggest motivators for myself when choosing to pay for online courses on edX.
+This is perhaps one of the biggest motivators for me when choosing to pay for online courses on edX.
 That is because, in the case of the free Audit Track, you only have access to the course materials for a predetermined amount of time equivalent to the amount of average time students need to finish the course.
 For example, this time frame might be 3-4 weeks.
 After this time period ends, you will no longer have access to the materials unless you pay for the Verified Track.
 Having the ability to reaccess course materials months and years after taking the course ensures that you get the most value out of your learning experience.
 Theoretically, you could just go back to the notes you took yourself while studying, but unless you are very efficient at notetaking you will likely skip over some important details.

 If you would like to read more on the differences between the free and paid versions of edX online courses, refer to this support answer from Deb Chatigny.